Malakelis/audiosynthesizer/readMe.md

 Set the cutoff frequency to the desired frequency which will attenuate anything above the user-defined threshold.

 Oscillator Mixer:
-Sin Wave: Set the amplitude/gain of the Sin Wave to pass through to mixer Square Wave: Set the amplitude/gain of the Square Wave to pass through to mixer Triangle Wave: Set the amplitude/gain of the Triangle Wave to pass through to mixer Sawtooth Wave: Set the amplitude/gain of the Sawtooth Wave to pass through to mixer
+Sine Wave: Set the amplitude/gain of the Sine Wave to pass through to mixer Square Wave: Set the amplitude/gain of the Square Wave to pass through to mixer Triangle Wave: Set the amplitude/gain of the Triangle Wave to pass through to mixer Sawtooth Wave: Set the amplitude/gain of the Sawtooth Wave to pass through to mixer